Applecross: Geography

-Extremely isolated, Applecross was accessible only by boat until the early 20th century, and for many years after that the only road access was over one of Scotland's most notoriously treacherous roads, the Bealach na Ba ('Pass of the Cattle'), which crosses the peninsula and reaches a maximum height of 626 m, below the 792 m high Sgùrr a' Chaorachain.
+Extremely isolated, Applecross was accessible only by boat until the early 19th century, and for many years after that the only road access was over one of Scotland's most notoriously treacherous roads, the Bealach na Ba ('Pass of the Cattle'), which crosses the peninsula and reaches a maximum height of 626 m, below the 792 m high Sgùrr a' Chaorachain.
 In 1975 the settlement was connected via a winding coastal road which travels around the edge of the peninsula to Shieldaig and Torridon.
 The road skirts the shore of the Inner Sound and Loch Torridon.

-Early history
+This row of houses which is marked as 'Applecross' on some maps, is actually called 'Shore Street' and is referred to locally just as 'The Street'.
+The name Applecross applies to the whole peninsula, including the settlements of Toscaig, Culduie, Camusterrach and Sand.
+Applecross is also the name of the local estate and the civil parish, which includes Shieldaig and Torridon, and has a population of 544.
+The small River Applecross (Abhainn Crosain) flows into the bay at Applecross.

+History

 Applecross's name is an anglicisation of the Pictish name Aporcrosan, 'confluence of the [river] Crossan' (Obar Crosain in modern Gaelic).
 The name is derived from the Pictish aber- and Scottish Gaelic cros.

-Historically, the settlement is linked with St Máelrubai (Old Irish form) or Máel Ruba, who came to Scotland in 671 from the major Irish monastery of Bangor, County Down.
+Applecross is linked with Saint Máel Ruba, who came to Scotland in 671 from the major Celtic Church monastery of Bangor Abbey in Gaelic Ireland.
 He founded Aporcrosan in 672 in what was then Pictish territory, and was the monastery's first abbot, dying on 21 April 722 in his eightieth year.
 The deaths of several of his successors as abbot are recorded in the Irish Annals into the early ninth century.
-The early monastery was located around the site of the later parish church (present building erected 1817).
-A large, unfinished cross-slab standing in the churchyard and three extremely finely carved fragments of another (or more than one?) preserved within the church are evidence of the early monastery.
+The early monastery was located around the site of the later Church of Scotland parish church (present building erected 1817).
+A large, unfinished cross-slab standing in the churchyard and three extremely finely carved fragments of another preserved within the church are evidence of the early monastery.
 The surrounding district is known as A’ Chomraich 'the sanctuary' in Gaelic.
-Its boundaries were once marked by crosses.
+Its boundaries were once marked by high crosses.
 The stub of one, destroyed in 1870, survives among farm buildings at Camusterrach.

-There are many churches dedicated to Máel Ruba on Skye and throughout northern Scotland, the saint's name sometimes taking distorted forms (e.g. 'Rufus' at Keith in Banffshire).
-Loch Maree and its holy island of Eilean Ma-Ruibhe (site of an early church and holy well) are both named after the saint.

-The area around Applecross is believed to be one of the earliest settled parts of Scotland.
-The coastal settlement of Sand, just to the north of Applecross, is the location of a major archaeological site.